nodes-ro/ideas/docs/README.md

 ## Key Features

+Whether you're searching for your next big idea or eager to share your creativity with others, this platform empowers you to do just that.
+It's a dynamic hub where innovative minds converge to spark breakthrough concepts and foster collaborative growth.

 - **Submit Ideas:** Quickly add a title and description for each idea.
 - **Upvote System:** Vote on ideas you like to help surface popular suggestions.
 - **Browse & Filter:** View all ideas and sort by newest or most upvoted.